ZQuestClassic/ZQuestClassic/src/dialog/README.md

 ## Implementing a dialog

 Every dialog should be a subclass of `gui::Dialog` (from `gui/dialog.h`) with itself as the template parameter.
-It needs an inner type called `message` that can safely be cast to an int and back.
+It needs an inner type called `message` that can safely be cast to an int32_t and back.
 Generally, this is an enum.
 It must not use negative values; these are used to represent no value internally.
-An extremely simple dialog that needs no messages can simply typedef `int`.
+An extremely simple dialog that needs no messages can simply typedef `int32_t`.

 A minimal dialog looks like this:
 ```